 If the weather is good (which it usually is) and you are near the Sea of Galilee, don’t think twice but roll out your sleeping bag and stay at one of the many campsites on the edge of the sea.

-The sites are equipped with toilets, showers, BBQ stands and electrical outlets.
-You don’t have to book in advance and in the morning you can walk straight from your tent or sleeping bag a few meters, and you are standing in the sea.
+You don’t have to book in advance, and in the morning you can walk straight from your tent or sleeping bag a few meters and stand in the sea.

 Prices at Sea of Galilee campgrounds are about 60NIS per person for 24 hours to 150NIS for a car.

 In Eilat, you can also sleep under the stars on the edge of the Red Sea.
-If you are traveling to Eilat at the height of summer it may be too hot for you but the rest of the year it is a very good idea, and free.
+If you are traveling to Eilat at the height of summer, it may be too hot for you, but the rest of the year is an excellent idea and free.

 What to Eat